Open to roles across product, design & research Get in touch →

 Global entity search

-A static search bar in the side nav lets analysts look up any identifier without leaving context.
-Live suggestions surface as the analyst types; one click lands directly in the right profile — no intermediate page.
+A search bar in the side nav lets analysts look up any identifier without leaving context.
+Live suggestions surface as they type; one click lands in the right profile.

-It's arguably the highest-leverage unlock of the whole initiative — so why M3 and not M1?
+It's arguably the highest-leverage unlock, so why M3 and not M1?
 Dependencies.
-Given the sheer volume of data Spec collects, a true global search would have been prohibitively expensive to run, so I worked with the PS team to scope it to a semi-global lookup on key entities — keeping back-end costs in check.
-That still required a new search table the platform team had to build first; only once the data was exposed could the front end wire up the lookup.
-I sequenced lighter-lift milestones ahead of it to work around the dependency, landing it as early in the release as the chain allowed.
+A true global search would have been prohibitively expensive at Spec's data volume, so I scoped it with PS to a semi-global lookup on key entities.
+That still needed a new search table from the platform team first, so I sequenced lighter milestones ahead of it and landed it as early as the release chain allowed.

 Analysts know their destination.
 The product's job is to get out of the way.